microsoft/PowerApps-Samples/dataverse/orgsvc/C#-NETCore/AttachmentAndAnnotationOperations/README.md

    In **Solution Explorer**, right-click the project you want to run and choose **Set as Startup Project**.

-1. In either project, Edit the *appsettings.json* file.
+1. In either project, edit the *appsettings.json* file.
 Set the connection string `Url` and `Username` parameters as appropriate for your test environment.

    The environment Url can be found in the Power Platform admin center.
 It has the form https://\<environment-name>.crm.dynamics.com.